astarte-platform/astarte/apps/astarte_housekeeping/README.md

 mix dialyzer
 ```

-nb: all PRs have to be linter-approved, so running `mix dialyzer` before makeing
+nb: all PRs have to be linter-approved, so running `mix dialyzer` before making
 a pull request saves everyone some precious review time!

 ## 🧑‍🔬 Test